 DWI Forfeiture Law

-The costs of a Syracuse DWI, Albany DWI, Rochester DWI, Watertown DWI or Binghamton DWI conviction can be great.
-The fines can be upwards of $15,000 for a first offense of DWI.
+The costs of a DWI conviction can be great.
+The fines can be upwards of $15,000 for the first offense.
 The penalties for DWI in New York have become harsher and harsher over the past couple of years.
 If someone is arrested in New York for DWI, the New York Police Department will confiscate the offender’s car, the Department of Motor Vehicles will suspend the offender’s driver’s license, and the offender may face jail time, even if it is their first arrest.

 In 1999, New York Mayor Rudolph Giuliani introduced a new automobile forfeiture policy that allowed the state to take the vehicles of those charged with drunk driving for the first time.
 Under this policy, DWI offenders can lose their cars even if they are found not guilty on the drunk-driving charge.
 This is because the forfeiture is a civil proceeding with a lesser burden of proof.
 The New York forfeiture policy is based on a city law (NYC Adm.
 Code 14-140) allowing police to impound and impose forfeiture of property used as an instrumentality in the commission of a crime.